Nicolae Tonitza

 Nicolae Tonitza ([nikoˈla.e toˈnit͡sa]; April 13, 1886 – February 27, 1940) was a Romanian painter, engraver, lithographer, journalist and art critic.
-Drawing inspiration from Post-impressionism and Expressionism, he had a major role in introducing modernist guidelines to local art.
+Drawing inspiration from Post-Impressionism and Expressionism, he had a major role in introducing modernist guidelines to local art.

 Biography

-Born in Bârlad, he left his home town in 1902 in order to attend the Iași National School of Fine Arts, where he had among his teachers Gheorghe Popovici and Emanoil Bardasare.
-The following year he visited Italy together with University of Bucharest students of archeology under the direction of Grigore Tocilescu.
+Born on 13 April 1886 as the first of five children of Anastasia and Neculai Toniță.
+He had three children.
+Born in Bârlad, he left his hometown in 1902 in order to attend the Iași National School of Fine Arts, where he had among his teachers Gheorghe Popovici and Emanoil Bardasare.
+The following year he visited Italy together with University of Bucharest students of archaeology under the direction of Grigore Tocilescu.
 During that period, together with some of his fellow students, Tonitza painted the walls of Grozești church.

 In 1908 he left for Munich, where he attended the Royal Academy of Fine Arts; he began publishing political cartoons in Furnica, and contributing art criticism articles to Arta Română.
 Tonitza spent the following three years in Paris, where he visited artists' studios, and studied famous paintings.
 Although the young artist's creation would initially conform to the prevalent style, his gift for colour and his personal touch would eventually lead him towards experiment.
 Throughout his life, he remained committed to the Munich School, hailing its innovative style over the supposedly "obscure imitators of Matisse".

 After his return, Tonitza painted frescos in several churches of Moldavia and worked as an art teacher, and then, together with Cezar Petrescu, as editor of Iașul newspaper.
 He married Ecaterina Climescu in 1913.
 The art collector Krikor Zambaccian, whom Tonitza befriended after 1925, indicated that, during its existence, Iașul sided with the Conservative Party, opposing Romania's entry into World War I.